felix-lang/felix/doc/tutorial/polymorphic_functions.rst

 This is called parametric polymorphism.
 The names
 `A` and `B` are called type variables.
-The above fuction will work for any actual types:
+The above function will work for any actual types:

 .. code-block:: felix